-6.4.1 - Institution conducts internal or /and external financial audit regularly Describe the process of internal and external financial audits along with the mechanism for settling audit objections, if any, during the year in not more than 100 - 200 words
+6.4.1 - Institution conducts internal or /and external financial audit regularly Describe the process of internal and external financial audits along with the mechanism for settling audit objections, if any, during the year in not more than 100 - 200 words a thorough analysis of the expenditures incurred under different categories.
+The principal is informed of any discrepancy that is found.
+The same process has been followed since its inception.

-The audits are carried out on a regular basis while adhering to the BTTC concept, which is based on the values of Integrity, Fair Presentation, Due Professional Care, Confidentiality, Independence, and Evidence-based Approach.
+The BTTC -which is founded on the ideals of Integrity, Fair Presentation, Due Professional Care, Confidentiality, Independence, and Evidence-based Approach-is followed religiously when conducting the audits.
+The internal auditing process includes an audit of every voucher.
+Checking the bills and vouchers enables